Qubit spin ice

-In particular, their low-energy collective states can be described in terms of emergent magnetic monopole quasiparticles~\cite{Castelnovo2008,ryzhkin2005magnetic2,perrin2016extensive,farhan2019emergent}, interest in which is driven in part by potential applications in nanoelectronics~\cite{Bramwell2009} and by analogy to elusive elementary monopoles.
+Artificial spin ices are systems of interacting components characterized by frustrated binary variables whose collective behavior emerges from local constraints based on the two-in-two-out ``ice rule'' (Fig.~1A).
+They were initially introduced~\cite{Wang2006,tanaka2006magnetic} as analogues of the frustrated rare earth pyrochlores~\cite{Ramirez1999,Bramwell2001}, but then evolved to generate, via frustration and disorder, exotic emergent phenomena not found in natural systems~\cite{nisoli2017deliberate}.
+In simple ice-rule systems, the low-energy collective states can be described in terms of their excitations, which are emergent magnetic monopole quasiparticles~\cite{Castelnovo2008,ryzhkin2005magnetic2,perrin2016extensive,farhan2019emergent}.
 The most common artificial spin ice realizations have been based on lithographically patterned nanomagnets~\cite{Nisoli2013colloquium,skjaervo2019advances}.
-There, due to shape anisotropy, the magnetization of ferroic nanoislands has two preferred directions and therefore maps naturally to a classical Ising spin.
-The more general set of ideas has been exported to various platforms, including colloids and superconducting vortices confined to bistable traps, and to even liquid crystals~\cite{ortiz2019colloquium}, and exotic mechanics of soft modes~\cite{meeussen2020topological}.
+The more general set of ideas has been exported to other platforms, including colloids and superconducting vortices confined to bistable traps, and even to liquid crystals~\cite{ortiz2019colloquium} and exotic mechanics of soft modes~\cite{meeussen2020topological}.

-Here we implement for the first time spin ice physics in superconducting qubits---macroscopic {\em quantum} objects \cite{Harris2010a}---in a quantum annealing (QA) system.
-We drive the spin ice between low-energy quasi-classical states via primarily quantum rather than thermal fluctuations, thus opening the door to future studies of quantum features in these systems~\cite{Henry2014, Chamon2019}.
-This ``quantum artificial spin ice'' has other benefits: First, where other approaches require fixed prefabrication, this artificial ice realization has energetic coupling terms that can be fine-tuned at will, allowing agile studies of rich phenomenology.
-Second, we can exert local fields on our effective spins.
-We exploit this capability to demonstrate Gauss' law in two dimensions.
-By fixing the total flux of magnetization into the system, we forcefully inject topological charges and demonstrate confinement of magnetic monopole quasiparticles which, unlike in dipolar implementations, interact purely entropically.
+Here we implement a two-dimensional spin ice of superconducting qubits---macroscopic {\bf quantum} objects \cite{Harris2010a}---in a quantum annealing (QA) system, and drive it between low-energy quasi-classical states via primarily quantum rather than thermal fluctuations, thus opening the door to future studies of quantum phases in these systems~\cite{Henry2014, Chamon2019}.
+Our ``qubit spin ice'' does not require fixed prefabrication; instead, its energetic coupling terms can be fine-tuned, and spins can be pinned at will.
+We exploit this flexibility to demonstrate how Gauss's law emerges from geometric constraints in two dimensions.
+By fixing the total flux of magnetization into the system's boundary, we inject topological charges into the ground state, demonstrating induction of magnetic monopole quasiparticles which, unlike in dipolar implementations, interact purely entropically.